Estimated gross annual earnings and student debt of postsecondary graduates in Canada: Interactive tool

 The Canada-level estimates for the province of study include the Yukon, the Northwest Territories and Nunavut.

-The Canada-level estimates for the province of residence three years after graduation include the Yukon, the Northwest Territories, Nunavut and "Canada, unknown province/territory".
+The Canada-level estimates for the province of residence at the time of interview include the Yukon, the Northwest Territories, Nunavut and "Canada, unknown province/territory".

-Estimated gross annual earnings exclude graduates who pursued further postsecondary education between graduation in 2015 and the time of the interview in 2018 as well as graduates who were either working part time or not working three years after graduation.
+Estimated gross annual earnings exclude graduates who pursued further postsecondary education between graduation and the time of the interview as well as graduates who were either working part time or not working at the time of the interview.

 Working full time refers to usually working 30 hours or more per week at a single job or business.